Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics

+\begin{Remark} If setting $\Delta = 0, D = K_X$ and $A = K_Y$, by Theorem \ref{mthk} we get the main result of \cite{Pa2} mentioned before.
+The condition (3) above holds if $D_{\bar{\eta}}$ is sufficiently big (Proposition \ref{F-non-vanishing}).
+In the application to the study of Kodaira dimension, if $K_X$ is not relatively big, a strategy is to consider the relative Iitaka fibration, but then some kind of canonical bundle formula is needed (Section \ref{can-bdl-formula}). \end{Remark}

-\begin{Remark} For a separable fibration $f:X\rightarrow Y$, there always exists a birational modification $Y'\rightarrow Y$ such that the main component $X'$ of $X\times_Y Y'$ is flat over $Y'$ ($[$\cite{AO}, Lemma 3.4$]$).
-Since Kodaira dimension is invariant under birational modification, we can reduce to a flat fibration.
-The advantage of flat fibrations lies in that the relative canonical sheaves behave well under base changes (cf. Proposition \ref{compds}). \end{Remark}
+\begin{Remark} For a separable fibration $f:X\rightarrow Y$, there always exists a projective birational morphism $Y'\rightarrow Y$ such that the main component $X'$ of $X\times_Y Y'$ is flat over $Y'$ $($\cite[Lemma 3.4]{AO}$)$.
+So it is convenient to pass to a flat fibration.
+The advantage of flat fibrations lies in that the relative canonical sheaves are compatible with base changes $($cf. Proposition \ref{compds}$)$. \end{Remark}